shaan-shah/shaan-shah.github.io/_pages/books.md

 + Bulls, Bears and Other Beasts: A Story of the Indian Stock Market
 + Where Good Ideas Come From: The Natural History of Innovation
 + The Alchemy of Air - Thomas Hager
++ Kitchen Confidential: Adventures in the Culinary Underbelly -  Anthony Bourdain